Theoxena of Egypt

-Theoxena, also known as Theoxena the Younger to distinguish her from her mother (Θεόξενα, flourished possibly late second half of 4th century BC and first half of 3rd century BC), was a Syracusan Greek Princess and was a noblewoman of high status.
+Theoxena, also known as Theoxena the Younger to distinguish her from her mother (Θεόξενα, flourished possibly late second half of 4th century BC and first half of 3rd century BC), was a Syracusan Greek Princess of Magna Graecia and was a noblewoman of high status.

 Family background

 Theoxena was a woman of Sicilian origin.
 She was the daughter born to Agathocles and his third wife Theoxena and had a brother called Archagathus.

 Her father Agathocles, was a Greek Tyrant of Syracuse, who later became King of Sicily.
 Theoxena had two paternal-half posthumous brothers: Archagathus and Agathocles; one paternal half-sister Lanassa who was the second wife of King Pyrrhus of Epirus and a posthumous paternal half-nephew Archagathus.
 Theoxena was the namesake of her mother.

 Her mother Theoxena was a Greek Macedonian noblewoman.
 She was the second daughter and third child born to the noblewoman Berenice I and her first husband, an obscure nobleman called Philip.
 Theoxena’s biological maternal grandfather Philip, served as a military officer in the service of the Greek King Alexander the Great and was known in commanding one division of the Phalanx in Alexander’s wars.
 Theoxena’s maternal grandmother Berenice I, was the great-niece of the powerful Regent Antipater and she was a distant collateral relative to the Argead dynasty.
 Her full blooded maternal uncle was Magas of Cyrene and her full-blooded maternal aunt was Antigone.

 Her biological maternal grandfather Philip died about 318 BC.
 After his death, Berenice I travelled with her children to live in Egypt, where she eventually married Ptolemy I Soter the first Greek Pharaoh and founder of the Ptolemaic dynasty.
 Through her grandmother’s second marriage to Ptolemy I, Berenice I was an Egyptian Queen and the Queen mother of the Ptolemaic dynasty, thus her mother was a stepdaughter to Ptolemy I and became an Egyptian Princess.
 Her maternal grandmother had with Ptolemy I three children; two daughters, Arsinoe II, Philotera and the future Pharaoh Ptolemy II Philadelphus.
 Arsinoe II, Philotera were her maternal half-aunts, while Ptolemy II was her maternal half-uncle.